WAIdrones/WAIdrones-web/content/home/services.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- icon: house-chimney
+- icon: house
-  icon_pack: fa
+  icon_pack: fas
   name: REAL ESTATE
-  description: Selling or renting properties?
-Stand out from the crowd with photos and videos taken from unique perspectives.
+  description: Selling or renting?
+Stand out from the crowd with unique perspectives offered by aerial photos and videos.
 - icon: weight
   icon_pack: fas
   name: WEIGHT LOSS